Build notes for snaak

 - yaboot (1.3.7), build error.

-must be built as a 32-bit ELF binary.
-This means some support libraries must also be available as 32-bit variants (libext2fs
+yabootmust be built as a 32-bit ELF binary.
+This means some support libraries must also be available as 32-bit variants (libext2fsofe2fsprogsandlibgccof GCC).snaakdoes not has these libraries available.
+Sticking with original version ofyaboot.

 - January 23, 2018